 It’s simple to choose the best tropical fish foods if you know what you’re looking for.
 If you just jump in blindly you might end up with something that’s cheap and doesn’t contain the nutrients your tropical fish really need.
-Not all fish are the same, but many common tropical fish have similar dietary needs with a few species-specific differences.
+Not all fish are the same, but much common tropical fish have similar dietary needs with a few species-specific differences.
 You should check out what your pet store or your favorite online source has to say about the specific fish you own before you make any food decisions.

 The bottom line is that you want your fish to be beautiful, active, and healthy.
-For that to happen, you need to get them eating the right food on a regular basis.
+For that to happen, you need to get them to eat the right food on a regular basis.
 Learn about what fish need and how different foods try to meet those needs so you can get the best tropical fish foods to fit your unique aquarium.

 What to Look for in the Best Tropical Fish Foods

 When you’re looking at the container of fish food, you’ll need to know a few things before you can make an informed decision.
-Here are the main things you’ll see that will help you pick out the bets tropical fish foods from the rest:
+Here are the main things you’ll see that will help you pick out the best tropical fish foods from the rest:

 Type of Fish Food

 Fish foods come in a variety of shapes, with the most common being flakes, pellets, and whole.
-Flakes are dry, thin pieces of food that usually float on the top to allow fish to eat from the surface, until they get waterlogged and sink down.
+Flakes are dry, thin pieces of food that usually float on the top to allow fish to eat from the surface until they get waterlogged and sink down.
 Pellets are thicker and usually barrel-shaped or circular.
 They can float on top of the water or sink slowly to the bottom.
-Whole food is food that’s made from whole plant or fish matter, such as frozen or live food.
+Whole food is food that’s made from whole-plant or fish matter, such as frozen or live food.

 This is the most important part of tropical fish food.
 Understand your fish to know what kind of nutrients they need most and where those nutrients should be sourced from.
 Most fish foods derive their nutrients from plant or fish sources.
 The best tropical fish foods generally have a mix of plant, bug, and, fish nutrients from high-quality, potent sources.
 Protein should always be the main nutrient in the mix.